jbinagia/stats202-final-project/README.md

 ## To-do
 - part 1 and 2
   - go back and make sure we handled duplicates properly
 - part 3
-  - submit one model that only trains on study E?
+  - only use study E for building model?
 - part 4

 ## Notes from Google Group